-The Lofti family consisting of Ali, his parents, five siblings, and a cousin arrived in 2017.
+The Lofti family consisting of Ali, his parents, four siblings, and a cousin arrived in 2017.
 Along with 4,400 other refugees they were able to emigrate to BC through the Resettlement Assistance Program (RAP).
 An initial round of 22 families arrived in Abbotsford in 2016 and then other families gradually followed as their refugee claims were processed.

 “The government brought in many families that were distributed between provinces, and Abbotsford was one of the cities in BC that received families.
 They sent bigger families to Abbotsford because they believed that the housing was cheaper here and possibly more spacious.
 When the families first arrived, they went directly to Sandman Hotel to access RAP services, and from there, they started the process of settling in,” said May, a caseworker with the Moving Ahead Program (MAP).